weismanm12/finances-database/README.md

 ## Database Creation

 The creation of the database creation was performed via the "forward engineer" feature of MySQL workbench.
+To view full creation script view [final_database_creation_script.sql](final_database_creation_script.sql).

 ## Loading Data into Dimensional Tables